 - High school degree in Informatics and Telecommunications, conferred by a vocational-technical high school, limited to the Bachelor in Informatics.

 All other secondary education diplomas conferred by high schools or vocational high schools are not deemed equivalent.
 Exceptions can be taken into consideration for similar subject areas of study and upon fulfilment of the guidelines of the Admissions Commission at swissuniversities (formerly CRUS, or Rector's Conference of the Swiss Universities).

 With concerns to degrees conferred before implementing the current set of rules and regulations, the convergence tables for secondary education programmes, as foreseen by the previous regulatory system for the high school and vocational high school system, shall apply.
 However, diplomas conferred by teacher training schools, professional art schools and all other four-year secondary education schools will not be acknowledged.

 As to qualifications awarded in other countries:

-- The European Baccalaureat is considered to be equivalent whereas the International Baccalaureat is accepted as a suitable equivalent only if the final average grade is above a certain class.
+- The European Baccalaureat is considered equivalent, whereas the International Baccalaureat is accepted as a suitable equivalent only if the final average grade is above a specific class.
 More information is available on the swissuniversities' website.